Blanche Govan Glover -- Columbia

-COLUMBIA -- Mrs. Blanche Govan Glover of Columbia, and formerly of Orangeburg, died Wednesday, Dec.
-9, 2020.
+COLUMBIA -- Graveside services for Blanche Govan Glover of Columbia, and formerly of Orangeburg, will be held at 11 a.m.
+Tuesday, Dec.
+15, 2020, at Belleville Memorial Gardens, with the Rev. Chris Denny officiating.

-Funeral plans will be announced by Carson Funeral Home of St. Matthews.
+Mrs. Glover entered into eternal rest Wednesday, Dec.
+9, just a few days before her birthday.
+Blanche was born in Calhoun County, the daughter of the late Harry and Sarah General Govan.
+She was the fourth of 10 children born to this union.

+Blanche spent her early years attending elementary and high school in Calhoun County schools.
+She went on to attend college at Florida Normal, and Florida A&M and graduated with a bachelor's degree in elementary education from Benedict College in Columbia.
+She later obtained her master's degree in education from South Carolina State College.
+She taught elementary school in Broward County, Florida, and Calhoun County schools before moving to Felton Laboratory School on the South Carolina State campus in August 1965.
+She retired from Felton in May 1987.

 Carson's Funeral Home is in charge of arrangements.